MicrosoftDocs/Hololens/hololens/hololens-multiple-users.md

 ## Share with multiple people, all using the same account

-Multiple users can also share a HoloLens device while using a single user account.
+Multiple users can also share a HoloLens device while using a single user account, or a shared Azure AD account.
 Although it is preferred for HoloLens users to log in to the device with their individual identities (Azure AD accounts), this is not an option in some organizations.

 There are two shared device methods available: